-What is the standard size for rollerblading wheels?
+What is the standard size for Inline skates wheels?

-The standard size for rollerblade rollers is 70mm.
+The standard wheel diameter for Inline skates rollers is 70mm.
 This size roller is versatile and can be used for recreation and fitness gliding.

 The brake is an important part of the inline skate.
 It helps you stop and control your speed while gliding.
 Many skaters choose to replace their brakes when they wear down.